aGrUM 3.1.1

 template<typename Key, typename Val>

-INLINE HashTableConstIteratorSafe< Key, Val > gum::HashTableConstIteratorSafe< Key, Val >::operator+ ( Size i) const
+HashTableConstIteratorSafe< Key, Val > gum::HashTableConstIteratorSafe< Key, Val >::operator+ ( Size i) const

 Returns a new iterator poiting to i elements further in the hashtable.